Klemek/discord-analyst/GDPR.md

 Analyst-bot stores the collected data in files that are accessible by the software and its administrator only.

-Any collected data are retained maximum 18 months until deletion or when the bot is leaving a guild/server.
+Any collected data are retained maximum 30 days until deletion or when the bot is leaving a guild/server.

 ## Data sharing